deeplearning4j/deeplearning4j/glossary.md

 The prerequisite to a definition of skipgrams is one of ngrams.
 [An n-gram is a contiguous sequence of n items from a given sequence of text or speech.](https://en.wikipedia.org/wiki/N-gram) A unigram represents one "item," a bigram two, a trigram three and so forth.
 Skipgrams are ngrams in which the items are not necessarily contiguous.
 This can be illustrated best with [a few examples.](http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf) Skipping is a form of noise, in the sense of [noising and denoising](http://deeplearning4j.org/stackeddenoisingautoencoder.html), which allows neural nets to better generalize their extraction of features.

 ### <a name="stochasticgradientdescent">Stochastic Gradient Descent</a>
 [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) optimizes gradient descent and minimizes the loss function during network training.
+Stochastic is simply a synonym for "random."